Using SimFactory

 Submitting a simulation

 If you are running SimFactory on a supercomputer with a queuing system, you cannot run simulations directly using the run command - they must instead be submitted to the queuing system.
 The command_submit command takes the name of a simulation as an argument and submits a job to the queuing system.
 When the job starts, Cactus will run.
-You should also specify the number of processors using --procs and the amount of time that the simulation should run for using --walltime.
+You should also specify the number of cores using --cores and the amount of time that the simulation should run for using --walltime.

 Listing simulations